 - Support the patient through mental and emotional stresses

-- Emphasize prevention measures in healthy patients motivated to reduce their cancer risk
+- Emphasize breast cancer prevention measures in healthy patients motivated to reduce their cancer risk

 - Develop post-treatment recommendations to reduce the risk of recurrence